 |Canon G7 X Mark II||-||stereo||mono||-||-||micro||2.0||Y||Y||-|

 |Canon G7 X Mark III||-||stereo||mono||Y||-||micro||3.1||Y||-||Y|

 |Sony A7 III||Y||stereo||mono||Y||Y||micro||3.1||Y||Y||Y|

 It is notable that the 6D Mark II has a hotshoe, while the G7X Mark II does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the 6D Mark II and the G7X Mark II are recent models that are part of the current product line-up.
-The G7X Mark II replaced the earlier Canon G7 X, while the 6D Mark II followed on from the Canon 6D.
+The 6D Mark II is a recent model that features in the current product line-up of Canon.
+In contrast, the G7X Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is the Canon 6D Mark II better than the Canon G7 X Mark II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.